vanegmondgroep/sip-stack/README.md

 1. Create a new GitHub repository with the following name: `sip-<client>-<project>` (example: `sip-septo-cotac`).
 1. Navigate to the root of the stack folder.
-1. Update the remote configuration and push changes to GitHub (login with your username and personal access token).
+1. Update the remote configuration and push changes to GitHub (login with your username and token).

    ```bash
    git remote rm origin

    git remote add origin https://github.com/vanegmondgroep/sip-<client>-<project)>.git

    git push origin main
    ```